Force over Distance: Chapter 52

 “Okay,” Young said.
 “But genius, you gotta give me something.”

 “Give you something?
 I’ll give you something,” Rush repeated, flat and menacing.
 “I’m dying.
 And it’d be a bloody relief if it weren’t for your interference.
 Veiled warnings have not worked.
 Direct warnings have not worked.
 At this point, I ascend or die.
 You don’t.
-Why are you—entangling yourself with me?
+Why are you entangling yourself with me?
 Get the fuck away from me.
-Go do your job.
+Do your job.
 Take command of your cadre of heavily armed children.
 Don’t do this.
 Whatever it is you’re doing.”

 “This is my job.”